Stop paying your jQuery tax

 Finally, in many cases, it would be far smarter and far less of a headache to compile and minify your JS sources into a single file that can be loaded at the bottom of your page body tag.

-Peter_Bengtsson about 12 years ago
+Peter_Bengtsson almost 13 years ago

 Peter_Bengtsson